5 Random Pages

 Glen Caladh Harbour, or simply Caladh Harbour, lies in the Kyles of Bute, to the north of the Isle of Bute.
 The harbour is sheltered by the small island of Eilean Dubh (Black Island).

-During World War II, the harbour was used for landing craft training, and was part of HMS James Cook, The Beach Pilotage School then established in Glen Caladh Castle, which overlooked the harbour.
+During World War II, the harbour was used for landing craft training, and was part of HMS James Cook, the Beach Pilotage School then established in Glen Caladh Castle, which overlooked the harbour.
 The harbour was also used by the X-Craft, which were based nearby at HMS Varbel in Port Bannatyne, and trained in the same area.

 Remains at the site are reported to include the quay, slipway, winch, two engine rooms, and a number of hut bases.